 We want to travel the world.
-As in – the entire world.
+As in - the entire world.
 But reasonably, of course, we don’t have the time or the money or the inclination to truly travel the whole world.
-There are plenty of countries which are too dangerous or too expensive or too unaccommodating to travelers.
+There are plenty of countries which are too dangerous or too expensive or too unaccommodating for travelers.
 Besides, we have an extensive list of dream destinations we need to get to first.
 India was never on that list for me.
 Honestly, it was edging closer to “too dangerous right now, we’ll get to it if we get to it” countries.
 There were plenty of stories in the news about Western women being raped on public transportation – buses, taxis, trains, even when accompanied by a male.
 There were too many stories of inhumane poverty, slums, and beggar children.
 And way too many stories of food poisoning and diarrhea afflicting every Westerner who dared to eat or drink anything during their stay.
 Until suddenly, it was on our list.

-It happened while we were in Egypt, in an overnight train, going from Aswan to Cairo.
-We booked first class tickets in a sleeping car because our guide, Mohammed, insisted it would be too loud and uncomfortable in the general class and tickets to the first class were easily affordable.
+It happened while we were in Egypt, on an overnight train, going from Aswan to Cairo.
+We booked first-class tickets in a sleeping car because our guide, Mohammed, insisted it would be too loud and uncomfortable in the general class, and tickets to the first class were easily affordable.
 As we got on the train and found all individual sleeping compartments packed exclusively with tourists, I felt a twinge of regret.
-It would have been nice to travel among the Egyptians, meet some locals, learn a bit more about the culture.
+It would have been nice to travel among the Egyptians, meet some locals, and learn a bit more about the culture.
 But instead, we were meeting fellow travelers – two twenty-something Ukrainian girls and an Englishman in his late forties.
 The Ukrainian girls were full of life, optimism, and complete disregard for personal safety that comes with being young and naïve.
 They babbled on and on about disregarding Egypt government orders that tourists were only allowed to travel to Abu Simbel, a destination on the southern border, with a military convoy and how they paid a random truck driver to transport them in the back of the truck.
 Victor, I, and the Englishmen wordlessly looked at each other and faintly smiled at the girls.

 “Talking about unnecessary risks,” said the Englishmen to us, “India.”
 He paused for a long time, “Have you been?”